 Bullying by a supervisor or manager

 If you feel bullied by your supervisor, depending on situation, some steps to follow are

 - Ask for a meeting with your supervisor to discuss your concerns and why you feel you are being bullied.
-You may wish to call Homewood Health (1 800 655-5004) for advice and counselling on how to prepare for the discussion
+You may wish to call your Employee and Family Assistance Services (EFAS)

 - If a meeting with your supervisor is out of the question, go to another excluded manager whom you trust in your organization and believe could help resolve the situation

 - If the situation cannot be addressed at the first or second levels, contact your union representative or professional association for advice and support

 If you are an employee of the BC Public Service and are being bullied by one of your customers, be sure to bring it to the attention of your supervisor.